 Multiple Selection Editing

-With EmEditor’s multiple selection editing, you can quickly make changes at multiple locations in your document simultaneously–use it to rename variables, enter data, and generally make your life easier.
+With EmEditor’s multiple selection editing, you can quickly make changes at multiple locations in your document simultaneously.
+Use it to rename variables, enter data, and more.

 EmEditor allows you to select multiple locations within a document.
-To make multiple selections, after making one selection, make another selection with the mouse while pressing the CTRL key.
+To make multiple selections, make one selection, then hold down the CTRL key and make another selection with the mouse.
 Alternatively, you can press the F8 key, move the cursor to extend the selection, press the F8 key again to finish the selection, move the cursor again to go to the next selection position, and repeat this procedure until you make all selections.

 The Add Next Occurrence command (CTRL+R) in the context menu will find the same text as the word at the cursor.
 The Add Next Next Occurrence command will skip the next occurrence, but add the occurrence after the next one.
 The Select All Occurrences command (CTRL+SHIFT+A) will select all the occurrences.